 It can sometimes be hard to come up with ideas for dinner for the family.
 Especially ones that are quick, nutritious and have minimal washing-up.
-This chickpea, kale and orzo stew ticks all of those boxes.
+This chickpea, kale & orzo stew ticks all of those boxes.

-It’s also an easy one for the children to make as there is minimal chopping, just 4 easy steps and no complicated ingredients.
+It’s an easy one for the children to make as there is minimal chopping, just 4 easy steps and no complicated ingredients.

 - Olive oil